 ***Once a student has received approval from their clinical coordinator to apply for the position, the student may visit : https://tinyurl.com/UMexternshipapplication to apply online.***

 Approved students are asked to direct inquires to ACE@med.miami.edu

 Steps for the student/university to follow in the application process:

-Application requirements include the following: 1) Phone meeting with University Extern Coordinator to pre-approve student application to extern site, 2) Unofficial transcripts (Graduate School) - note: official transcript will be required if offered externship position, 3) 2 letters of recommendation, including 2 signed letters of attestation, 3) Curriculum Vitae, 4) Letter of intent.
+Application requirements include the following: 1) Phone meeting with University Extern Coordinator to pre-approve student application to extern site, 2) Unofficial graduate school transcripts signed and dated by Au.D.
+Extern Coordinator - note: official transcript will be required if offered externship position, 3) 2 letters of recommendation, including 2 signed letters of attestation, 3) Curriculum Vitae, 4) Letter of intent.

 Contact Person: (preceptor, supervisor or extern coordinator)

 About University of Miami Ear Institute, Department of Otolaryngology

 The Division of Audiology at the University of Miami Miller School of Medicine is a state-of-the-art evaluation and treatment center for patients of all ages who may be experiencing hearing and/or balance difficulties.
 It is staffed by 6 neurotologists, 20 audiologists, 4 speech pathologists, 1 psychologist, and 1 deaf educator to provide a comprehensive team approach to treatment and management of hearing and balance disorders.

 HEARCareers is Just One of the Benefits.